jacobemcken/jacobemcken.github.io/_posts/2017-02-24-sources-of-inspriration.md

 Prior to getting the responsibility for a team, all the above would just be archived mentally as "work/software development".
-These days, stuff related to work culture and people have earned its own archive label.
+These days, stuff related to work culture and people has earned its own archive label.
 Suddenly these things have a slightly different meaning to me.

 Before I was laughing when seeing/reading things like these (and I